jandeguzman/Project1/README.md

     Application doesn't need additinal installation.
 Deplyoment can be done in two ways:
         1. Save to local storage - download the zip file and open index.html to begin using
-        2. Click on the link: provided above
+        2. Click on the link: https://jandeguzman.github.io/VibeLA/

 Built With